takeiteasy/jcc/README.md

 - Support more architectures for native FFI
   - x86_64 (System V + Windows) + x86_64 (legacy System V only)
   - No plans for any other systems, but will accept patches
-- Refactor VM from single accumulator (ax/fx) to multiple register
 - Support for pthread + internal thread support
   - Thread safety features (race condition checks, etc)
 - Optimisation pass for bytecode
   - Peephole, code folding, dead code elimination, etc
-- Hot reloading for FFI functions + compiled functions
+- Hot reloading for FFI functions + compiled functions?
+- Multithreaded parser?

 ## Building